techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_02/4_OSI_Stack/opdracht.md

    Overall, the OSI model is a fundamental concept in networking, providing a structured approach to understanding and implementing network communication protocols and systems.

+2]The TCP/IP MODEL
+Study:
+- A/ The TCP/IP model,
+- B/ and its uses.

-A/ The TCP/IP model and B/ its uses.
+A/ The TCP/IP model

-A/
 The TCP/IP (Transmission Control Protocol/Internet Protocol) model is a conceptual framework used for understanding how data is transmitted over networks, particularly the internet.
 It's organized into layers, each responsible for specific functions related to communication.
 The TCP/IP model is often compared to the OSI (Open Systems Interconnection) model, but it's simpler and more closely aligned with the architecture of the internet.

 - The TCP/IP model consists of four layers: